Check PW

 On the other hand, if the first initial is insufficient to steal the customer’s identity, by definition the bank will not accept it either.

-Because the site is very dumb and transparent.
+A: Because the site is very dumb and transparent.
 It performs one simple task and then forgets what it just did.

 When the passphrases or secret data is entered, the site doesn’t know if it just received a bank account password, the military’s nuclear launch code, or a random 10-year old’s favorite breakfast cereal.
 The site will receive many inquiries continuously and the data is meaningless out of context.